Donald Miralle: Other interests

-Miralle is also an accomplished paddleboarder and surfer with many wins to his name including the 2012 and 2013 Jay Moriarty Paddleboard race, and the 2012, 2013, and 2014 Watermans Challenge which he still holds the course record for at 2:05.40 for 15 miles.
-Miralle also crossed the Catalina Channel five times in the Catalina Classic, with his best finish coming in 2012 with a 3rd place overall.
-He is also one of a handful of people who have completed a solo crossing in both the prone and standup divisions of the Ka'iwi "Channel of Bones" during the Molokai to Oahu Paddleboard World Championships.
+Miralle is also an accomplished paddleboarder with many wins to his name including the 2012 and 2013 Jay Moriarty Paddleboard race, and the 2012, 2013, and 2014 Watermans Challenge.
+He Won the Rock 2 Rock 22 Mile race from Catalina to Palos Verdes in both the Unlimited and Stock divisions.
+Miralle also crossed the 32 mile Catalina Channel 10 times in the Catalina Classic, finishing top 3 in both Unlimited Division with a 3rd in 2012 and in Stock with a 2nd in 2022.
+As a member of Team USA at 2023 France and 2024 Denmark ISA Paddleboard World Championships, Miralle became the oldest medalist at the Championships at the age of 50 with the 4th place copper medal and a 3rd place bronze medal.
+He is also one of a few ocean athletes who have successfully completed a solo crossing in both the prone and standup divisions of the Ka'iwi "Channel of Bones" during the Molokai to Oahu Paddleboard World Championships.